engrit-illinois/Compare-AssignmentRevisions/README.md

 ### -DisableWMI
 Optional switch.
 If specified, the script skips attempting to query computers using `Get-WMIObject` (if it falls back this far).
-Note: it is possible (but pointless) to disable all three query methods.
+Note: it is possible to disable all three query methods, but this would be pointless.

 ### -ICTimeoutSec
 Optional integer.